aws-samples/sagemaker-studio-custom-image-samples/examples/conda-env-kernel-image/README.md

 aws --region ${REGION} sagemaker create-domain --cli-input-json file://create-domain-input.json
 ```

-If you have an existing Domain, you can also use the `update-domain`
+If you have an existing Domain, you can also use the `update-domain`.
+Replace the placeholder for Domain ID in `update-domain-input.json`

 ```bash
 aws --region ${REGION} sagemaker update-domain --cli-input-json file://update-domain-input.json